rossant/rossant.github.io/content/2022-09-30-introduction-shaken-baby-syndrome-controversy.md

 <li>Whether <strong>the sole observation of subdural hemorrhage, bridging vein rupture, and retinal hemorrhage in infants</strong>, without additional pointers to abuse, can lead to a near-certain medical determination of abusive head trauma, remains controversial.</li>
 <li>There is general agreement that brain injuries in SBS/AHT are <strong>hypoxic</strong> in nature and not traumatic.</li>
 <li>The scientific value of <strong>confessions of shaking</strong> obtained after medical determinations of SBS/AHT is debated, and whether they offer a posteriori validation of these determinations remains controversial.</li>
+<li>There is general scientific agreement that <strong>videotaped and witnessed cases of shaking</strong> are extremely rare, and that most of these rare cases do not appear to result in intracranial and retinal hemorrhage.
+The scientific and forensic significance of this observation is debated.</li>
 <li>There is general scientific agreement that <strong>biomechanical and animal models</strong> have so far failed to reproduce the cardinal findings associated to SBS/AHT, but whether this weakens the SBS/AHT hypotheses, or whether it reflects failure of the models to accurately reproduce pediatric traumatic brain injuries, remains controversial.</li>
 <li>There is general scientific agreement that <strong>benign external hydrocephalus</strong> may sometimes be associated with isolated subdural and retinal hemorrhage in infants, without major trauma.</li>
 <li>There is general agreement that <strong>short falls</strong> may rarely cause severe intracranial injuries, including subdural and retinal hemorrhage, and/or death, although the exact frequency of occurrence remains debated.</li>